platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/overview.md

 #### IP restrictions

 Platform.sh supports [project-level IP restrictions (allow/deny) and HTTP Basic authentication](/environments/http-access-control.md).
-These may be configured through the Development Environment and are automatically replicated from the production and staging branches to the production and staging environments, respectively.
+These may be configured through the development environment and are automatically replicated from the production and staging branches to the production and staging environments, respectively.

 Changing access control triggers a new deployment of the current environment.
 However, the changes aren’t propagated to child environments until they’re manually redeployed.